 If you do business in Germany, you may need to provide this professional secrecy amendment to your customers there in addition to the Microsoft Cloud Agreement.

-Download pricing details for both license-based and usage-based services from the Pricing and offers page, available from your Dashboard menu.
+Download pricing details for license-based, usage-based, and one-time purchases from the Pricing and offers page, available from your Dashboard menu.

 The license-based price list is updated monthly, and Microsoft releases new pricing 30 days before it takes effect.
 Examples of license-based services include Office 365, Enterprise Mobility Suite, and Microsoft Dynamics CRM.

 Usage-based pricing is dynamic and changes frequently.
 Examples of usage-based services include Microsoft Azure.

 As a partner in CSP, you can sell a wide range of Microsoft products, services, and solutions, including Office 365, Enterprise Mobility Suite, Microsoft Dynamics CRM, and Microsoft Azure to customers.
 For more information about which offers and product bundles are available to sell within these product families, see the CSP offer matrix on the Pricing and offers page, available from your Dashboard menu.
 This document is updated monthly.